ddofka/MathGame-Jepack-Compose/README.md

 screen with score and two button for try again and exit.

-As before I will do all of GIT commands via terminal icluding init and GitHub for PR as safe worklfow.
+As before I will do all of GIT commands via terminal icluding init and GitHub for PR as safe workflow.
 Also this README file will be created and edited via terminal.

-**Created Using Kotlin/Java & Android Studio Jetpack Compose** **Hardware used - Mac Mini M4**
+**Created Using Kotlin/Java & Android Studio Jetpack Compose**

+**Hardware used - Mac Mini M4**